Super Visa Canada

 • Proof of other sources of income such as pension statement or investments.

-5. If you took the medical exam upfront then you must include a copy of the IMM 1017B Upfront Medical Report in your online application.
+5. Medical exam results: If you took the medical exam upfront then you must include a copy of the IMM 1017B Upfront Medical Report in your online application.
 If you took it after you submitted your application you don’t need to do anything more – the results will be sent through to IRCC.
 Get more details on the process for medical exams here.

 The exact documents you will need will vary depending on your situation but in general the above is the minimum supporting evidence you will need.